-Acupuncture is used to alleviate pain, manage the symptoms of stress and bring balance to the body.
+Acupuncture is a traditional Chinese medicine that has been practiced for thousands of years.
+Modern acupuncture retains many elements of the traditional practice and combines them with our current understanding of anatomy and neurophysiology.
+It is used to alleviate pain, manage the symptoms of stress and bring balance to the body.

 At Dynamic Physio, we use acupuncture as both standalone and complementary therapy to treat a wide range of injuries and health issues.

 Acupuncture works by inserting very fine needles into specific on the body that lie within channels known as meridians.
 If these meridians become clogged or blocked, you may experience pain, stiffness or tingling in certain areas of your body.